This post was most recently updated on January 12th, 2021

 Left over soup also known as anything soup was a staple during the depression where any left over vegetables or meat scraps that needed eaten asap were added to a soup.

-The good thing about soup is that you can use veggies that you wouldn’t want in a salad anymore.
+The good thing about soup is that you can use veggies and other that you wouldn’t want in a salad anymore.
 Slightly rubbery carrots, or limp cabbage or celery would be shunned if you served them up raw, but in a soup blended together no one will be any wiser.

 Leftover night